C57B6J/data-mining/README.md

 # Info

-There are three sets of scripts here to access three different resources
+There are three sets of scripts here to access three different resources.
+Scripts were designed to extract data from PubMed, NIHReporter, and clinicaltrials.gov for keyword matching analysis relating to inner ear research.

 ## Requirements